dmidlo/histdata.com-tools/docs/euro-area-germany-france-backfill.md

-money/credit lineage, the harmonized inflation and aggregate-GDP anchors, and the first labour-market, earnings, production, external-account, and French national-inflation, quarterly-GDP-stage, and quarterly-ILO-unemployment slices, not issue #539 as a whole.
+money/credit lineage, the harmonized inflation and aggregate-GDP anchors, and the first labour-market, earnings, production, external-account, and French national-inflation, quarterly-GDP-stage, and quarterly-ILO-unemployment slices, plus the first French confidence-survey slice, not issue #539 as a whole.
 Other euro-area employment, earnings, and survey releases, the remaining ECB statistical families, Destatis and Bundesbank programs for Germany, and the remaining INSEE and Banque de France programs for France still require their own empirical archive qualifications before the